Chart Color Schemes

 Branxton - Greta - Pokolbin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 41 projects that are expected to impact the area.
-Notable projects include Huntlee New Town, Woolworths Huntlee Retail Centre, Huntlee Local Water Centre 2, and Anvil Creek Urban Release Area.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 42 projects likely impacting the region.
+Notable ones include Huntlee New Town, Woolworths Huntlee Retail Centre, Huntlee Local Water Centre 2, and Anvil Creek Urban Release Area.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.